research

 Harsh Patel’s research explores how Lab-on-a-Chip microfluidic systems can monitor and protect astronaut health in space, advancing EcoAero’s mission to promote sustainable aerospace innovation and life-support technologies beyond Earth.

-As humanity prepares for longer missions beyond Earth, maintaining astronaut health has become a defining challenge.
-In his paper “From Earth to Orbit: Microfluidic Innovations for Astronaut Health Support,” Harsh Patel explores how Lab-on-a-Chip (LOC) systems—miniaturized laboratories that integrate sensors, fluidics, and electronics—could transform medical care in space.
+As humanity embarks on longer and longer missions beyond Earth, the health of the astronauts remains one of the defining challenges of space exploration.
+In his paper, “From Earth to Orbit: Microfluidic Innovations for Astronaut Health Support,” Harsh Patel investigates how Lab-on-a-Chip (LOC) systems could revolutionize the health care of astronauts in space.

 Read the full research document here: From Earth to Orbit: Microfluidic Innovations for Astronaut Health Support (PDF)